 You can gain work experience while you complete your English or Linguistics Major.
 HUMS301/401 is a one-semester paper where you get to work for one day per week with a business or organisation, gaining valuable skills and knowledge about the workplace.

-We match up your interests with an organisation, so you’ll be doing something you’re really interested in.
+We match up your interests with an organisation, so you’ll be doing something that really interests you.

-You can find all the official information about how to enrol in an internship here.
+Find all the official information about how to enrol in an internship.

 Current internship opportunities

-Other possibilities for internships can be developed, so if you’re interested, please contact Dr Simone Celine Marshall.
+Other possibilities for internships can be developed, so if you’re interested, please contact:

 Previous interns in English have worked with the following organisations: